 Photo by Anthony Quintano via Flickr Creative Commons.

-Today marks the somber occasion of the 16th anniversary of the attacks on September 11, 2001.
-The Tribute in Light installation, presented six months after 9/11 in New York City’s Lower Manhattan, have shone every year since from dusk to dawn on September 12, to honor those who have been killed and the resilient spirit of New York.
+Today marks the somber anniversary of the attacks on September 11, 2001.
+The Tribute in Light installation, presented six months after 9/11 in New York City’s Lower Manhattan, has shone every year since from dusk to dawn to honor those who have been killed and show the resilient spirit of New York City.

-Located on the 7-story concrete garage, each of the 88 lights supplied by Space Cannon are roughly the size of a refrigerator.
-Just before dusk on September 10, a stage hand begins unveiling the lights and switching on the power for a rehearsal.
+Located on the seven story concrete garage, each of the 88 lights supplied by Space Cannon are roughly the size of a refrigerator.
+Just before dusk on the first day, a stage hand begins unveiling the lights and switching on the power for a rehearsal.
 Through Sept.
 11 and 12, the lights are only shut off for a certain period if only there is a certain amount of bird condensing, explained Ahern in a video for the New York Times.

 But the lights otherwise continue their memorial service throughout the day and night, standing stand silent and resolute, visible for a 60-mile radius in Lower Manhattan.
 The installation needs no explanation or narrative.
 It offers up a stark reminder to remember always those who lost their lives, and remember the strength resilience of New Yorkers.
 While Michael Ahern sadly passed away in November 2015, his words about the memorial still ring true, “I do know that, in a heartbeat, you can change people’s mood if you change the light.”